-- 2.223 No representative of the Association may be held liable or responsible for any activities conducted on behalf of the Association, so long as he or she does not act in a manner that is arbitrary, discriminatory or in bad faith. - 2.224 Complaints arising under the Association's Safe Workplace and Member Conduct policy shall be dealt with under the procedures set out in that policy. - 2.225 No complaint that involves a breach of the provisions of the regulations under the Teaching Profession Act shall be subject to the Association's discipline procedure.
+- 2.225 No representative of the Association may be held liable or responsible for any activities conducted on behalf of the Association, so long as they do not act in a manner that is arbitrary, discriminatory or in bad faith. - 2.226 Complaints arising under the Association's Safe Workplace and Member Conduct policy shall be dealt with under the procedures set out in that policy. - 2.227 No complaint that involves a breach of the provisions of the regulations under the Teaching Profession Act shall be subject to the Association's discipline procedure.
 The decision of the general secretary with respect to this issue shall be final.